 Team-based sports can be a fun way for your family to bond with each other while also getting some exercise into your day.
 Many sports can be easily played right in your backyard or, if necessary, at a local park.

 Take badminton or volleyball; it doesn’t take much room to set up a net.
 Basketball hoops can usually fit in your driveway.
 Soccer and football can be played using just about anything as markers for goal and touchdown zones.
-You don’t need a big, professional team—you just need each other and a few pieces of equipment.
+It might be a good idea to keep a compression sleeve for arm pain for each member handy (if you start to feel any, by chance).
+You don’t need a big, professional team-you just need each other and a few pieces of equipment.

 Compete for Bragging Rights